arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 But nothing comes for free.
 Async requires us to deal with eventual consistency.

 ## Implementing async read model
 As mentioned above, we need some sort of background worker to set up an asynchronous event handler.
 I'll assume you're familiar with sidekiq.
-In this case, I'll show you how to set up an event handler in application that uses ActiveJob to perform background operations.
+In this case, I'll show you how to set up an event handler in application that uses `ActiveJob::Base` to perform background operations.

 ```ruby
 class BuildOngoingQuiz < ActiveJob::Base